 The Directors acknowledge their responsibility for preparing the Company's accounts which give a true and fair view and are in accordance with generally accepted accounting standards published by the Hong Kong Institute of Certified Public Accountants.
-Appropriate accounting policies are selected and applied consistently; judgments and estimates made are prudent and reasonable.
+The Directors endeavour to ensure a balanced, clear and understandable assessment of the Group's performance, position and prospects in financial reporting.
+Accordingly, appropriate accounting policies are selected and applied consistently; judgments and estimates made are prudent and reasonable.
 Hong Kong accounting standards have always broadly followed international accounting standards.
-The Group has changed some of its accounting policies following adoption of new and revised Hong Kong Financial Reporting Standards, including Hong Kong Accounting Standards and applicable Interpretations which came into effect on 1 January 2005.
-The new and revised accounting standards which have been adopted by the Group are set out in the Significant Accounting Policies of the Notes to the Accounts on pages 85 to 94.
-The directors endeavour to ensure a balanced, clear and understandable assessment of the Group's performance, position and prospects in financial reporting.
+The adoption of new or amended accounting standards that became effective during the year has not resulted in substantial changes to the Group's accounting policies and has no significant impact on the results reported for the year ended 31 December 2006.

-The responsibilities of the external auditors with respect to financial reporting are set out in the Report of the Auditors on page 143.
+The responsibilities of the external auditors with respect to financial reporting are set out in the Independent Auditor's Report on page 135.